philipwindeyer/data-search-code-challenge-ts/README.md

 - [Git](https://git-scm.com/)
 - [Node.js](https://nodejs.org/en/) - the app is built on v15 but will run on older versions also (v12 and up)
+- [Yarn](https://yarnpkg.com/) - or NPM if you'd prefer to use that

 # Usage